RyanSusana/elepy/docs/main/getting-started.md

 ```
 # Step Three: Configure Elepy

 In the `main()` of your application is where you usually configure and start Elepy.
 The most important part of the configuration is the Database setup.
-For MongDB you need to supply Elepy with a reference to your `DB` object.
-This can be done with the `connectDB(DB)` method or with the `registerDependency(Class, singleton)` method.
-After connecting your Database, you should start adding your RestModels with the `addModel(Class)`, `addModels(Class...)` and `addModelPackage(String)` methods.
-Once you do that, you might be interested in adding Extensions.
-The ElepyAdminPanel Extension is how you can add the Content Management System.
+For in-memory Mongo, you can use the convenient `MongoConfiguration.inMemory()`, for more information about Mongo, you can visit [here](modules/mongo.md).
 As you also may have noticed, the `Elepy` configuration object is of fluent nature.
 ``` java
 public static void main(String[] args) {